 We envision a world where individuals, organizations, and governments intentionally use research-based strategies to optimize their ability to evaluate reality clearly and make effective decisions, empowering all of us to live more happy, meaningful, altruistic, and flourishing lives.

-We create fun and engaging content to help you learn about and use research-based strategies for refining and reaching your goals.
+We create engaging content that helps people learn and practice rational thinking and effective giving.
+We also provide content and marketing support for other organizations that aim to build an altruistic and flourishing world.
 Want to know when we have something new?
 Follow us on Facebook, Twitter, Delicious, Slideshare, and Pinterest.
 You can also subscribe to our RSS feed and newsletter.

 Since our launch in late 2014, we’ve covered topics including finding purpose and meaning, refining and reaching goals, improving mental, emotional, and physical wellbeing, effective giving, evaluating reality clearly, effective decision making, and communicating effectively.
 Check out our blog posts on agency, emotions and rational thinking, finding life meaning and purpose, effective giving, mental health, communication and relationships, probabilistic thinking, and reaching your goals.
 Take a look at our short videos on 3 steps to living intentionally and how to journal your way to meaning and purpose.
 See our videotaped workshops on evaluating reality clearly, finding meaning and purpose, reaching your goals, and helping your clients succeed.

 Our team is currently working on developing new content in these and other areas, such as optimizing personal organization and time management, and enhancing leadership and organizational development.
 Please let us know what kind of content is most interesting and useful for you!